REITs of all types own more than $3.5 trillion gross asset value of real estate assets across the U.S.

 As REITs expand their ESG initiatives, more companies are hiring staff dedicated to ESG.
-Between 2017 and 2019, 14 of the top 100 REITs added a full-time dedicated ESG staff position for the first time.
-The 36 REITs with dedicated ESG staff account for more than half of the equity market capitalization of the top 100 REITs.
+Between 2017 and 2020, 19 of the top 100 REITs added a full-time dedicated ESG staff position for the first time.
+The 41 REITs with dedicated ESG staff account for over 60% of the equity market cap of the top 100 REITs.
 In addition, many of those without dedicated ESG staff implement ESG initiatives through sustainability committees as well as guidance from outside consultants.

 From retrofitting existing buildings to implementing new sustainability and energy conservation standards, the REIT industry is moving to reduce resource consumption.